 It is very possible to get wrongfully accused of theft.
 Also, committing theft does not necessarily make someone a bad person.
 These are often crimes that are committed due to poverty circumstances, addiction, or because a young person made an impulsive decision.

 Regardless of the circumstances led to the accusations, it is important to discuss the details and consequences of the more commonly charged theft crimes with a knowledgeable attorney.
-A Fremont theft lawyer could help contest these serious charges.
+A Fremont theft lawyer at Sopinski Law Office could help contest these serious charges.

 There are 12 types of theft offenses in Nebraska that are categorized between statutes 510 and 517 in chapter 28.
 There are numerous subsections which create different additional offenses within this chapter.